minikai/AFS_Inference_engine_doc/Inference engine Offline installation of Python Package .md

     ![image](https://github.com/minikai/inference_engine_annotation_mqtt/blob/master/pip%20install%20xgboost.png?raw=true)

-**Update the Python Package via the whl file in a no-network environment (here, install the xgboost suite as an example)**
+**Update the Python Package via the whl file in a no-network environment (example below is the installation of the xgboost Package)**
 -------------
 1. Put the xgboost package whl file in the c:\inference_engine directory